 If you can find little gems like this, they’d be worth pursuing.

-I learnt about how to build a website and how to choose a niche at wealthy affiliate.
-You can sign up for free and benefit from a 10-part free course as a starter member, which is well worth doing.
+You can sign up for free and benefit from a 10-part free course as a starter member – which is initially what I did myself.

-Check out the excellent training video below, where Kyle from Wealthy Affiliate talks about how you can become an expert in any niche…
+Check out this training video below, it talks about how you can become an expert in any niche…

 The above video is almost an hour long and packed full of information, so well worth checking out.